Mathias-SantAnna/lotr-collectibles/README.md

 The page where users can process the purchase.
 Strip, which is a secured platform for credit card payment, is used on the website for processing payments.

 - **Checkout Success** (`checkout_success.html`)<br>
 The confirmation page where users are lead to when the payment process is completed.
-Usergit add . s can see the order number, shipping address, product details.
+Users can see the order number, shipping address, product details.
 This page is accessible for registered users from Profile.

 - **Register** (`signup.html`)<br>
 The page where users can create an account to save their details for next shopping and keep their purchase histories.
 A form with a built-in function is created with Django Allauth package.